fungos/blog/content/post/rust-windows-vscode.md

 ### Visualizers

+> Note: This section will soon be deprecated.
+A [recent commit](https://github.com/rust-lang/rust/pull/43221) on Rust, is now embedding visualization information inside PDBs.
+This is already valid for Nightly toolchain, but Stable still requires this manual step.

 With Rust MSVC toolchain comes some type visualizers for Visual Studio Debugger (Natvis), these can be used to ease the visualization of some very few Rust types within the Debugger.
 Sadly, there are still limitations of what can be specified in a Natvis file.

 The downside is that the installation of the visualization files are a bit manual at the moment, so this is the hardest part of all the Rust environment setup.

 The files in question are in `%HOMEPATH%\.rustup\toolchains\stable-x86_64-pc-windows-msvc\lib\rustlib\etc` and must be copied to `%HOMEPATH%\.vscode\extensions\ms-vscode.cpptools-0.12.2\debugAdapters\vsdbg\bin\Visualizers` (note the version on ms-vscode.cpptools path, this can be different for your case).

+If a custom visualizer is needed, an entry `"visualizerFile"` can be set inside `launch.json` (environment variables can be referenced as `${env:VAR}`), so for example, one can set: `"visualizerFile": "${env:HOMEPATH}/.rustup/toolchains/stable-x86_64-pc-windows-msvc/lib/rustlib/etc/libcore.natvis"`.
+For the moment only one file can be used, an [issue](https://github.com/Microsoft/vscode-cpptools/issues/925) is open to make it accept multiple files thought.

 ## Debugging